Things We Do For Love: Interviews

 Yes, it’s about love and I think it appeals to people who may have been around the block - which obviously a lot of my audience has.
 People who have been in and out of love are going to flinch, while it may not mean much to the lucky minority who got married at 18, and have never had a cross word with each other.

+I think it also appeals because it came back to the domestic for me.
+I do occasionally return to what I call the basics; the personal relationship plays.
 Things We Do For Love is all about personal relationships, whereas when we get to the likes of A Small Family Business - although they are still personal relationships there - the themes are slightly broader.

 The domesticity is typified by the set, a three storey house centred on a single woman’s exemplary flat with just a few feet of the floors above and below visible.
 The set is practically a fifth character and essential to the play, what inspired it?